Introductory Lecture

 6 My Research and Teaching Bias

 As I said, I am a marine biologist.
 I work in the ocean, especially around South Africa (but also elsewhere), and my research is often ocean-centric.
-That doesn’t mean it’s irrelevant to land-based biology.
-I encourage you to draw general conclusions and connections across different contexts—integrate everything you learn.
+That does not mean it is irrelevant to land-based biology.
+I encourage you to draw general conclusions and connections across different contexts — integrate everything you learn.

 7 Assessments

 Tests and assessments will focus on integration and synthesis, rather than regurgitation.
-You’ll need to demonstrate that you can apply what you’ve learned to new problems.
+You will need to demonstrate that you can apply what you have learned to new problems.

 There will be three (maybe four) practical labs dealing mainly with data analysis and calculations about plant ecophysiology: surface area/volume ratios, nutrient uptake, and light measurements.
-You’ll get lab assignments on Mondays, due the following Monday at midnight, with calculations to be shown in spreadsheets and conclusions in a MS Word document.
-I am also exploring the idea to intrioduce you to R coding (the very very basics) during one or two of the labs.
-No promises yet, but I’ll let you know.
+You will get lab assignments on Mondays, due the following Monday at midnight, with calculations to be shown in spreadsheets and conclusions in a MS Word document.
+I am also exploring the idea of introducing you to R coding (the very very basics) during one or two of the labs.
+No promises yet, but I will let you know.

 7.2 Essay

-The mark allocation is the same (or very similar) to Prof Maritz’s section: random quizzes, two class tests (typically on the Thursdays or Fridays), and all work up to those points will be covered.
+The mark allocation is the same (or very similar) to Prof Maritz’s section.
+This allocation covers random quizzes, two class tests (typically on Thursdays or Fridays), and all work up to those points.

 8 Lecture Content